 - Brain damage

 - Wrongful death

-The injuries caused by this lead-based poisoning prevent many children from reaching their full intellectual and earning potential, as well as cause physical harm and emotional trauma.
-As a result, a compassionate Michigan lead poisoning lawyer might be able to help request fair compensation through a civil lawsuit.
+The injuries caused by lead-paint poisoning prevent many children from reaching their full intellectual and earning potential, as well as cause physical harm and emotional trauma.
+As a result, a compassionate Michigan lead poisoning lawyer will help win fair compensation through a civil lawsuit.

 Landlords and Lead Paint Poisoning

-Through document requests and depositions, our attorneys have been able to establish clear liability against the landlords.
+Through document requests and depositions, our attorneys will establish liability against the landlords.
 Many landlords are also held liable for their failure to provide their tenants with the required lead disclosure forms and pamphlets on this form of poisoning.
-Due to these nuances, having the knowledge and experience of a lead poisoning lawyer in Michigan could be essential.
+Due to these nuances, having the knowledge and experience of a lead poisoning lawyer in Michigan can be essential.

 If your child has suffered after being exposed to paint-based chemicals, you are likely to be traumatized and overwhelmed.
-However, enlisting the help of a Michigan lead poisoning lawyer could prove to be essential.
+However, hiring a Michigan lead poisoning lawyer is essential.

 Lead Poisoning References and Resources

 Suite 805 Merchants Row

 - Phone: (313) 992-8281